Oregon Army National Guard Aviation Gives Civil Air Patrol Cadets a Lift

-Cadets with the Oregon and Washington Wings of the Civil Air Patrol disembark from the Oregon Army National Guard on a CH-47F Chinook following their orientation flight at Camp Rilea, July 3, 2025, near Hermiston, Ore.
+The Oregon Army National Guard flight crew prepares the HH-60M Black Hawk for orientation flights for cadets with the Oregon and Washington Wings of Civil Air Patrol at Camp Rilea, July 3, 2025, near Hermiston, Ore.
 The Oregon Army National Guard gave 280 cadets orientation flights on the CH-47F Chinook, UH-72A Lakota, and HH-60M Black Hawk during their annual week-long encampment.
 (U.S. Army National Guard photo by Staff Sgt.
 Emily Simonson, Oregon National Guard Public Affairs Office)

 |Date Taken: